 With your background and experience, what is your opinion about the young actors that dominate the screen today?

 I think actors today are very accomplished, more so than when I arrived in Hollywood.
-When I started, serious acting was regarded with suspicion, the profession was very wary of stage actors, they thought these actors were arty, they were not for the movies.
-The public has also become more adult and knowledgeable, they accept to see the top stars like Robert De Niro playing a bum or a killer and it’s still Robert De Niro.
+When I started, serious acting was regarded with suspicion.
+The profession was very wary of stage actors, they thought these actors were arty, they were not for the movies.
+The public has also become more adult and knowledgeable, they accept to see the top stars like Robert De Niro playing a bum or a killer, and it’s still Robert De Niro.
 The same can be said of Anthony Hopkins.
 He doesn’t lose his stature, but Cary Grant or Gary Cooper could not have played murderers.
-So the public has changed for the better and so have the stars.
+So the public has changed for the better, and so have the stars.
 In the beginning, movies were made for the masses, the working class only.
-It was considered a very minor form of entertainment.
+It was considered a minor form of entertainment.
 Intellectuals and educated people did not go to the movies—I’m talking about the beginning of the century.
 Even if you read the mémoires of Jean-Paul Sartre and Simone de Beauvoir, they tell you how cinema was frowned upon by intellectuals until, slowly, everything evolved and then, in France at least, cinema was a tool for the intellectuals to express themselves, their ideas and their politics.
-It finally happened in America too and the films of Elia Kazan always had a social background and raison d’être, not just entertainment.
-Little by little the public learned and became more mature.
+It finally happened in America too, and the films of Elia Kazan always had a social background and raison d’être, not just entertainment.
+Little by little, the public learned and became more mature.

 Yes, I thought for a while of directing a film.
-I wrote about three scripts which were never done, but there’s a limit as to how much you can evolve [laughs].
-Ten years ago I was ready to direct, but it didn’t happen and it’s just as well.
-I think basically you do one thing well.
+I wrote about three scripts that were never done, but there’s a limit as to how much you can evolve [laughs].
+Ten years ago, I was ready to direct, but it didn’t happen, and it’s just as well.
+I think basically, you do one thing well.
 A lot of actors are very frustrated because as an actor you always receive orders, you’re always directed like a child at school, all the technicians tell you, ‘A bit forward, a bit backward, you didn’t reach your mark, you didn’t hit your light, we didn’t hear you’, and the director says, ‘Now do this, do that.’
 Actors very often get frustrated and would like to show that they can create as well.
 So it happens that actors direct a film.
 Marlon Brando did one film, Paul Newman did a few, Robert De Niro did one, Charles Laughton did “Night of the Hunter” , a magnificent film, I could go on and on.
-A lot of actors did one film and then I suppose they realized that their real and rare skill was acting.
-Being able to portray in front of the camera is so hard, difficult and rare, so if you have the face, the soul and technique to express yourself, you should stick to it.
+A lot of actors did one film, and then I suppose they realized that their real and rare skill was acting.
+Being able to portray in front of the camera is so hard, difficult, and rare, so if you have the face, the soul, and technique to express yourself, you should stick to it.
 Although, perhaps you have to get your frustration out of your system!
 [Laughs.]

 What does it take to be a good actor or actress, besides talent?
 Flexibility?